The Effect of Supply Chain Disruptions on P&C Insurance Carriers

 U.S. business leaders ranked business interruption including supply chain disruption as the No. 1 supply chain risk for stateside companies in 2022

+Globalization has increased the inherent risks in extended supply chains.
+Manufacturers and their insurers grapple with limited visibility and control over partners, especially beyond their primary suppliers and customers the "tier one."
+A recent survey highlights that merely 2% of companies have insight into their supply base beyond the second tier.
 Businesses are analyzing all points of their supply chain and putting in place steps to mitigate risks where problems can occur.
-This due diligence becomes even more important when the supply chain has international operations.
-Often, the supply chain might include countries with less developed infrastructure and where risk management and asset protection might not be at the level of more mature markets.
+Often, the supply chain might include countries with less developed infrastructure where risk management and asset protection might not be at the level of more mature markets.
 Some companies are leveraging artificial intelligence technology and predictive analytics to better understand these real-time risks.

 This might interest you: Why Insurance Ecosystems Have Taken on New Urgency